Roy Agnew

-Roy Ewing "Robert" Agnew (23 August 1891 – 12 November 1944) was an Australian composer, pianist, teacher and radio announcer.
-He was described as "the most outstanding of the early twentieth century Australian composers" by Morris Hinson.
+Roy Ewing "Robert" Agnew (23 August 1891 – 12 November 1944) was an Australian composer, pianist, teacher, and radio announcer.
+He was described as "the most outstanding of the early twentieth-century Australian composers" by Morris Hinson.

 Early life and education

-Agnew was born in Sydney on 23 August 1891, the son of Samuel Agnew, a cordial manufacturer, and his wife Maria Jane (née Miller).
+Agnew was born in Sydney on August 23, 1891, the son of Samuel Agnew, a cordial manufacturer, and his wife Maria Jane (née Miller).
 Agnew taught himself piano at an early age.
-He attended Chatswood and Hornsby public schools, and received his first formal music training from Emanuel de Beaupuis, an Italian pianist then-residing in Sydney.
-He received further instruction from Daisy Miller and Sydney Moss, and later briefly studied composition under Alfred Hill at the NSW Conservatorium of Music.
+He attended Chatswood and Hornsby public schools, and received his first formal music training from Emanuel de Beaupuis, an Italian pianist then residing in Sydney.
+He received further instruction from Daisy Millerand Sydney Moss, and later briefly studied composition under Alfred Hill at the NSW Conservatorium of Music.
 He began working as a piano teacher in Marrickville in 1911.

-By this time, Agnew was already writing "strikingly original works" which abandoned "the limitations of key and tonal relationship."
+By this time, Agnew was already writing "strikingly original works," which abandoned "the limitations of key and tonal relationship."
 His first music work to be published was Australian Forest Pieces for Piano in 1913.
 However, Agnew's music did not receive much public attention until international pianist Benno Moiseiwitsch gave a recital of his works, Deirdre's Lament and Dance of the Wild Men, at a Sydney Town Hall matinee in August 1920.
 Partly through funding by friends and supporters, Agnew was able to travel to London in 1923 to study composition and orchestration with Gerard Williams, and Cyril Scott at the Royal College of Music.

-Career
+Career and later life

 While in London, Agnew gave recitals of works by contemporary composers such as Claude Debussy and Igor Stravinsky, while his own Fantasie Sonata was premiered in London in 1927 by William Murdoch.
-Augener Ltd. of London began to publish his pieces, and in the United States he also found a publisher in Arthur P. Schmidt of New York.
+Augener Ltd. of London began to publish his pieces, and in the United States, he also found a publisher in Arthur P. Schmidt of New York.

-In 1928 Agnew returned to Sydney, where he gave a number of recitals of his own music, and his "poem for orchestra and voice", The Breaking of the Drought, was performed with Alfred Hill conducting.
-In 1931 he left again for Britain, where he gave performances of his own works at the Lyceum, at the George Woodhouse Studio in London, and in Glasgow.
-He also gave a number of performances for the BBC.
+In 1928, Agnew returned to Sydney, where he gave several recitals of his music, and his "poem for orchestra and voice," The Breaking of the Drought, was performed with Alfred Hill conducting.
+In 1931, he left again for Britain, where he gave performances of his works at the Lyceum, at the George Woodhouse Studio in London, and in Glasgow.
+He also gave many performances for the BBC.

-After remaining in Britain for three years, Agnew returned home again in December 1934 for a tour sponsored by the Australian Broadcasting Commission (ABC), and in September of that year, he advertised a series of private lessons in "Practical Composition" and in "General Interpretation and the art of Pedalling" in Melbourne.
-In May of the following year he gave two radio recitals of his works.
+After remaining in Britain for three years, Agnew returned home again in December 1934 for a tour sponsored by the Australian Broadcasting Commission (ABC), and in September of that year, he advertised a series of private lessons in "Practical Composition" and "General Interpretation and the Art of Pedalling" in Melbourne.
+In May of the following year, he gave two radio recitals of his works.
 A number of his works were also performed and orchestrated in Australia by other musicians at this time.